 I wondered if she knew that Scorpius went to that particular art school.
 Then I realised that if she did, there would be no art school for him to go to.
 She would have torched the place long ago.

 Thing is - and she's legendary in our family - Rose has a very fearsome temper.

-That’s the plot.
-But replace ‘boy’ with ‘Scorpius’, ‘girl’ with ‘Rose’, ‘boy’s best friend’ with ‘Albus, Scorpius’ best friend and Rose’s cousin’, and ‘hits’ for ‘calls Albus a lot of nasty four-letter words and gives him a black eye to boot’.
+That's the plot.
+But replace 'boy' with 'Scorpius', 'girl' with 'Rose', 'boy's best friend' with 'Albus, Scorpius' best friend and Rose's cousin', and 'hits' for 'calls Albus a lot of nasty four-letter words and gives him a minor bruise to boot'.

 Humiliated, angry, and with sore knuckles, Rose went to law school anyway and – get this – 'cursed' the day Scorpius was born, and said that she never wanted to see him again, and if she did, she would skin him alive and then some.

 Sometimes I wonder if I'm really related to her.

 On the way to Rose's Kensington flat (ever since Aunt Hermione had been appointed head of the new Equality division at the ministry, Rose had been rolling in money) I wondered whether I should tell her I knew where Scorpius was or not.
 Here were my options:

 a) Tell Rose which art school Scorpius goes to, be on the receiving end of one of her shrieking tantrums, and then have to bust her out of Azkaban for Scorpius' resulting murder, or